forestryio/forestry.io/hugo/content/docs/settings/config-files.md

 The configuration files for Front Matter Templates is found in `.forestry/front_matter/templates/`.
 Each Front Matter Template is stored as a separate file.

-When importing a site for the first time in Forestry, these configuration files will take precedence over autogeneration from any Jekyll defaults or Hugo archetypes.

 The following is an example of a front matter template configuration file.

     homepage.yml